The 7 Best CRMs for Nonprofits: How to Choose the Right One

 Who Is Keela For?

-Keela is the best CRM for small nonprofits, medium-sized organizations, and teams with serious growth aspirations.
+Keela is the best CRM for small, medium and large nonprofits and is ideal for teams that have serious growth aspirations.
 If you want an easy-to-use, all-in-one fundraising and donor management platform that can automate your email marketing, reporting, and project management tasks, you should consider using Keela.

 Who Is Keela Not For?